guardian/prosemirror-elements/docs/quick-start.md

 ```
 That wraps up the data requirements – now we’ll need to specify a UI for this Element.

 Let’s use React to achieve this.
-We have a convenient helper for providing a React UI, `createReactElementSpec`, which receives two arguments: the Field Description, and a React Component that describes how the Element should be rendered:
+We have a convenient helper for providing a React UI, `createReactElementSpec`, which receives two arguments: the field description, and a React component that describes how the element should be rendered:
 ```ts
 const pullquoteElement = createReactElementSpec( pullquoteFields,